-Captain Cook's Monument Trail is a 3.6 mile heavily trafficked out and back trail located near Captain Cook, HI.
+Captain Cook's Monument Trail is a 3.6 mile heavily trafficked out and back trail located near Captain Cook, Hawaii.
 The trail is rated as moderate and primarily used for hiking.

 I did this hike early morning in October 2016.
 I was 6 months pregnant (walked 4 miles 4x week) and found this hike enjoyable.
 Going down was fun, Beautiful, and easy.
 It took about an hour or so to get down but we kept stopping for selfies because it's so beautiful.
 Getting back up was the tough part but I enjoyed the challenge.
 My group consisted of my 15 year old son who plays football and he was the first to make it back out in just over an hour and 45 min.

 My 40 yr old BIL (in fair shape) was 10 min behind him, my 40 yr old SIL (out of shape) 30min behind him and then my 68 yr old mom (in fair shape) took her 5 HOURS to get out!!
 She couldn't keep her heart rate down and struggled the entire way making it only 20 yards at a time then having to sit.
 She isn't over weight and doesn't have any health problems that we are aware of (but after this experience she said she was going to go get her heart checked.)

 I had to hike out without her because I had the keys to the car and everyone was waiting.
 I drove them to our condo and returned to help her out while she took her time.
 I felt great but it was a challenge.